 Suzanne Macari, PhD, interacts with a child participating in a study of early social development at the Child Study Center.

 The Autism Program at Yale is an interdisciplinary group of clinicians and scholars dedicated to providing comprehensive clinical services to children with autism spectrum disorders and their families.
 We are also one of the leading research centers in the world and were recently recognized as a National Institutes of Health Autism Center of Excellence.
-Our program involves infants, toddlers, pre-school, and school-age children, as well as young adults (18-21 years) with autism and related disorders and integrates highly experienced professionals from the fields of clinical psychology, neuropsychology and neuroimaging, child psychiatry, speech-language pathology, social work, genetics and the biological sciences, as well as psychopharmacology and psychiatric nursing.
+Our program involves infants, toddlers, pre-school, and school-age children, as well as adults with autism and related disorders and integrates highly experienced professionals from the fields of clinical psychology, neuropsychology and neuroimaging, child psychiatry, speech-language pathology, social work, genetics and the biological sciences, as well as psychopharmacology and psychiatric nursing.
 Our clinical and research activities are located in the Child Study Center at Yale University, School of Medicine in New Haven, Connecticut.

 If you are interested in a Clinical Evaluation please click here for more information!